ckothwal123/Comics-REST-API/README.md

 # Django-REST-API

-An django application that scrapes the data from awkwardyeti.com using exposes it to users through an API.
+An django application that scrapes heart and brain comics from awkwardyeti.com and garfield comics using exposes it to users through an API.